Patel47/vruksh-backend/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the Dhruv Production House License - see the LICENSE file for details.